The time-old battle of using cash vs credit as your payment method – do you know the best way you should be spending your money?

 At the end of the day

-Remember that the first step is to make sure that you know yourself and how you currently spend money and how you’d like to spend money.
-Don’t set yourself up with a system that doesn’t play to your goals or your strengths.
-Identifying your money spending strategy can help you earn a lot of money, and who couldn’t use an extra $1,530 in their pocket!
+Remember that the first step is to make sure that you know yourself and your spending habits.
+Don’t set yourself up with a system that doesn’t play to your strengths or bring you closer to your goals.
+Identifying your spending strategy can help you earn a lot of money, and who couldn’t use an extra $1,530 in their pocket!
 I know I could, could you?

-Related articles to How to Spend Money (the Smartest Way Possible):
+Related articles to Cash vs Credit – How to Spend Money (the Smartest Way Possible):

 - Are Interest Rate Fees Stealing Thousands From You?